-The US FDA conducts regular inspections of Arjo’s production units to ensure refulatory compliance.
+The US FDA conducts regular inspections of Arjo’s production units to ensure regulatory compliance.
 The FDA requires that Arjo complies with the quality system regulation for medical devices in the US.
 Arjo’s MDSAP certification confirms that these requirements have been met.

 Health Canada Medical Device Regulation

 Health Canada regulates products in accordance with the Canadian food and drugs legislation, which also covers medical devices.
-This is achieved by evaluating medical devices to assess their safety, efficiency and quality before being approved for sale in Canada.
+This is achieved by evaluating medical devices to assess their safety, effectiveness and quality before being approved for sale in Canada.
 Health Canada requires that Arjo is MDSAP-certified to be able to sell medical devices on the Canadian market.

 EU Medical Device Regulation (MDR)

 This affects everyone that conducts business within the medical device industry in the EU.
 The new MDR regulation, which comes into force in May 2020, includes demands on more comprehensive clinical information, also for medical devices with lower classification.
 For Arjo, this means that the new regulation must be implemented for all our CE-marked products in accordance with the new classification rules.
 A number of updates to documentation and product marking are required.
 Arjo launched an extensive effort in 2017 to implement the new requirements and adapt its business to the new regulation.
-This work, which is being managed within the companies existing structure, is progressing well and according to plan.
+This work, which is being managed within the company's existing structure, is progressing well and according to plan.